 If you study full-time, you’ll take 120 credits per year or 60 credits per semester.

 The Master of Veterinary Studies (Veterinary Pathology) is a parts-based qualification.
 That means you must complete the first part, before moving to the second.

 The first part gives you good knowledge and skills that will help you with the research part of your qualification.

-To be able to progress to Part Two of the Master of Veterinary Studies (Veterinary Pathology), a B grade average is needed for the first 60 credits of study.
+To be able to progress to Part Two of the Master of Veterinary Studies, a B grade average is needed over the Part One courses.